-Not too long ago, I was contacted by an author who had just published a short story called The Tale of the Lantern Lady1.
+Not too long ago, I was contacted by an author who had just published a short story called 1.
 Having received similar emails before, my cursor inched towards the delete button.
 Then it stopped.

 Fast forward to me deciding to set up a Support Other Worthwhile Projects section on my blog, her sending me a PDF of her story as a thank you, and me having one of those “just-what-I-needed-even-when-I-didn’t-know-I-needed-it” moments.

 With the effects of her story still lingering, this is what I wrote back to Natalie (the author):